randydu/json5pp/README.md

 * Parse [JSON5](https://json5.org/) from `std::istream` or `std::string`.
 * Stringify to `std::ostream` or `std::string` as standard JSON.
 * Stringify to `std::ostream` or `std::string` as JSON5.
+* Easy to access universal data value with all built-in type support.

 # Requirements